Login or Register to make a submission.

 Manuscripts should be submitted online using the journal's Open Journal System (OJS).
 In OJS authors can follow the manuscript through the process towards publication.
 In the submission process include name, e-mail address, ORCID, and affiliation for all authors in the submission’s meta data entry.

-Manuscripts.
-Organise the manuscript as left justified with numbered lines to aid the referees.
-Manuscripts should have a title with author names, an abstract followed by a list of up to five keywords and a suggested running head (36 characters or less), and postal address(es) of the author(s).
+Organise the manuscript as left justified with numbered lines to help the reviewers.
+Manuscripts should have a title with author names, an abstract followed by a list of up to five keywords and a suggested running head (36 characters or less), and address(es) of the author(s).
 Clearly state the name and e-mail address of the corresponding author.
 Abstract should not exceed 300 words and should cover main results and conclusions of the paper.
 Authors, year, title and Fauna norvegica should be inserted above the abstract.

-When submitting a manuscript for review tables with their headings and numbered figures with legends should be included in the manuscript and uploaded as a Word file.
+When submitting a manuscript for review tables with their headings and numbered figures with legends should be included in the manuscript and uploaded as a single Word file.
+Reviews are pleased if you place figures and tables where they appear in the text.
 A pdf file can be uploaded in addition (optional).
-After review, a revised manuscript and graphics files must be uploaded separately.
-Numbered figures and tables should then be marked with their preferred location in the manuscript text by <Insert Table/Figure xx here>.
+After review, a revised manuscript and graphic files with figures must be uploaded separately.

 Sampling localities must be followed by a position (latitude and longitude) or an UTM reference, given in a Table if appropriate.